 - To acknowledge a need to commit a weekend of your life to Christ.

 Who can go to Cursillo?

-Cursillo is open to all adult Episcopalians, who attend a church where a member of the clergy staff has gone to Cursillo.
-Clergy and laity who are seeking a way to deepen their faith or who wish to expand their knowledge of the Christian life are invited to join the fellowship.
+Cursillo is open to all adult Episcopalians who attend a church where a member of the clergy staff has attended Cursillo.
+Clergy and laity who are seeking a way to deepen their faith or who wish to expand their knowledge of the Christian life are welcome to join.
 Husbands and wives may attend the same Cursillo weekend or may go on separate weekends.

-The current cost to participants for a Cursillo weekend in the Diocese of Southwest Florida is $190 per person.
+The current cost to participants for a Cursillo weekend in the Diocese of Southwest Florida is $200 per person.
 This includes lodging and all meals at DaySpring, for the three days.
-Special needs (such as diet restrictions or mobility problems) can be accommodated.
+We can accommodate special needs, such as diet restrictions or mobility problems.
 Be sure to note any special needs on the application.